 - 2 ounces blanco tequila

-- champagne chilled, for topping
+- chilled champagne for topping

-- fresh cranberries for serving
+- fresh cranberries for garnish

 For the Cranberry Sauce

-- In a medium saucepan, add ½ cup cranberries, ¼ cup sugar, zest and juice from one orange, and 2 tablespoons of water.
-Cook over medium heat, stirring often and reducing heat as needed to avoid scorching until cranberries begin to burst and a dark red syrupy juice forms (about 5 minutes).
+- Add cranberries, sugar, orange peel, orange juice, and water to a medium saucepan.
+Cook over medium heat, stirring often.
+Reduce the heat as needed to avoid scorching until cranberries begin to burst and a dark red, syrupy juice forms (about 5 minutes).

 For the Cocktail